 The solution is to package your service as a standardized product.

-For individuals and micro-teams, the “product” is probably niche knowledge: consulting, training, coaching, speaking, writing, technical services, or information products.
-But it could be a physical product as well, as long as it’s not customized (rule #1).
+For individuals and micro-teams, the “product” is likely to be niche knowledge: consulting, training, coaching, speaking, writing, technical solutions, or information.
+It could be a physical product as well, as long as it’s not customized (rule #2).

 But no matter how straightforward something *should* be, it often turns out to be much more difficult or time-consuming.

 There’s a risk of a truly bad outcome, with all the downstream reputation damage and opportunity costs that entails.
-Technology is a notorious graveyard for the well-intentioned.
+For example, new technology is a notorious graveyard for the well-intentioned.